Featured Seasonal Produce

 The Central Coast is one of the most productive regions in the U.S. With its mild marine climate and fertile alluvial soil, we enjoy four seasons of vegetables and fruits.
 Known as the “Salad Bowl of the world,” our area produces numerous varieties of lettuces and greens, along with vegetables, mushrooms, carrots, peppers, strawberries, raspberries, blackberries, blueberries as well as orchard fruits like heirloom apples, Blenheim apricots and many other row crops.

-Throughout history, cabbage has played diverse roles beyond a mere culinary dish.
-From ancient Egyptian Pharaohs to renowned explorer Captain Cook, its uses have ranged from hangover cures to wound compresses.
-Despite the myth of babies sprouting from cabbage patches, this cruciferous vegetable remains a staple in many cuisines worldwide,...
+Throughout history, cabbage has been more than just a kitchen staple — it has played surprising roles across cultures.
+From ancient Egyptian Pharaohs to famed explorer Captain Cook, its uses have ranged from hangover remedies to wound dressings.
+And while the myth of babies sprouting from cabbage patches endures, this...

 { Continue Reading }